minerllabs/public-site/basalt/index.md

 <br/>
 <h3 style="width: 100%; text-align: center;"> Material and baselines</h3>

-Baselines will be shared prior or at the competition start (July 1st).
+Baselines will be shared prior to or at the competition start (July 1st).
 Please check the AICrowd page and Discord for updates (links at the top).

 Meanwhile, you may find the following material useful for learning about training on human-feedback.